)

 Travelers doesn’t offer the cheapest rates, but its premiums are more competitive than many other insurers in Washington, D.C.
 What’s more, the insurance company’s good student, student away at school, and driver training discounts can make it an affordable option for young drivers.

-Travelers also offers several other discount opportunities, and it has nearly three dozen agents in Washington, D.C.
+Travelers also offers several other discount opportunities, and it has nearly three dozen independent agents in Washington, D.C.

 Multiple discounts for younger drivers